isomerpages/pa-chingay/_whats-on/Chingay2023/Watch Party.md

 -->

-# Register here to be part of D:2 Dance Competition
+# Register here to be a host of a Chingay 2023 Watch Party

 <div style="font-family:Sans-Serif;font-size:15px;color:#000;opacity:0.9;padding-top:5px;padding-bottom:8px">If the form below is not loaded, you can also fill it in at <a href="INSERT LINK HERE">here</a>.</div>